ibmz-community-cloud/zAnalytics/README.md

    Follow these steps if you wish to upload the example VSAM data.
     1. Click **‘Upload Data’**
+    2. Select 'VSAM'
-    2. Select the VSAM copybook
+    3. Select the VSAM copybook
-    3. Select the VSAM data file
+    4. Select the VSAM data file
-    4. Enter the original VSAM data file name as shown in the below figure
+    5. Enter the original VSAM data file name as shown in the below figure
-    5. Enter the target VSAM data file name as shown in the below figure
+    6. Enter the target VSAM data file name as shown in the below figure
-    6. Enter the virtual table name for your target VSAM data file as shown in the below figure
+    7. Enter the virtual table name for your target VSAM data file as shown in the below figure
-    7. Click **‘Upload’**
+    8. Click **‘Upload’**

        ![alt text](images/upload-vsam.png "Upload VSAM")